May 30, 2017

 When my iPhone 7 lights up with a push notification from Spinrilla about Curren$y dropping some ‘new heat’, I forget about it until I need to write.

-With new sound, a new wave, I see more words out of my vehicle to grow.
+With new sound and a new wave, I see more words out of my vehicle to grow.

 Four days prior to my 30th birthday, I spun out of control driving up Caesar Chavez Boulevard.
 It was during Portland’s second winter snow/ice storm of the season.
 I pretty much totaled it.
 To make things worse, my dad passed the very next morning.
 With all the emotional energy channeled toward what car I was going to buy and cure next, I suppressed the mourning, and got enthusiastic about sports cars.